kadojs/kado/doc/api/Cluster.md

 Emitted when a new worker path has been set
 * `path` {string} the new worker path

-### event 'starting'
+### event 'status'
+Emitted when the status of the cluster changes and will be one of the following values.

-Emitted when the cluster is starting
+* starting - Emitted when the start() method is invoked

-### event 'started'
-Emitted when the cluster is started
+* started - Emitted when the start() method is complete

-### event 'stopping'
-Emitted when the cluster is stopping
+* stopping - Emitted when the stop() method is invoked

-### event 'stopped'
-Emitted when the cluster is stopped
+* stopped - Emitted when the stop() method is complete
+* exiting - Emitted when exit() is invoked, not further events will be emitted

 ### event 'messageError'
 Emitted when an error occurs sending a worker a message